 Although Waddesdon Manor is now closed for the winter, some rooms, beautifully decorated for Christmas, will reopen from 11.30am – 6pm, Wednesday – Sunday, November 10 2018 – January 2 2019.

 Nr Aylesbury, Buckinghamshire

 Waddesdon Manor is a magnificent French Renaissance-style château housing the Rothschild Collection of art treasures.
 The garden is renowned for its seasonal displays, colourful shrubs and mature trees.
-There is a fully-stocked Rococo-style aviary, a superb cellar of wines, licensed restaurants, gift and wine shops.
-Events are organised throughout the…
+There is an ornate Rococo-style Aviary housing rare and exotic birds, a superb cellar of wines, licensed restaurants, gift and wine shops.…